With the prevalence and increasing growth of the internet, there are more and more sales

 Advantages of using Braintree

-Supports multiple payment types.
-Braintree offers connection with all the major payment types, including PayPal, Bitcoin, Apple Pay, and Android Pay
+- Supports multiple payment types.
+Braintree offers connections with all the major payment types, including PayPal, Bitcoin, Apple Pay, and Android Pay

-Valid customer support.
-Braintree offers support via email and phone as well as extensive knowledgebase.
+- Valid customer support.
+Braintree offers support via email and phone as well an extensive knowledge base.

 Disadvantages of working with Braintree